Sammy Baugh: Professional career

-As expected, Baugh was drafted in the first round (sixth overall) of the 1937 NFL Draft by the Washington Redskins, the same year the team moved from Boston.
+As expected, Baugh was selected in the first round (sixth overall) of the 1937 NFL draft by the Washington Redskins, the same year the team moved from Boston.
 He signed a one-year contract with the Redskins and received $8,000, making him the highest-paid player on the team.

-During his rookie season in 1937, Baugh played quarterback (although in Washington's formation he was officially lined up as a tailback or halfback until 1944), defensive back, and punter, set an NFL record for completions with 91 in 218 attempts and threw for a league-high 1,127 yards.
+During his rookie season in 1937, Baugh played quarterback (although in Washington's formation he was officially lined up as a tailback or halfback until 1944), safety, and punter, set an NFL record for completions with 91 in 218 attempts and threw for a league-high 1,127 yards.
 He led the Redskins to the NFL Championship game against the Chicago Bears, where he finished 17 of 33 for 335 yards and his second-half touchdown passes of 55, 78 and 33 yards gave Washington a 28–21 victory.
 His 335 passing yards remained the most ever in a playoff game by any rookie quarterback in NFL history until Russell Wilson broke the record in 2012.
-The Redskins and Bears would meet three times in championship games between 1940 and 1943.
+The Redskins and Bears met three times in championship games between 1940 and 1943.
 In the 1940 Championship game, the Bears recorded the most one-sided victory in NFL history, beating Washington 73–0.
 After the game, Baugh was asked what would have happened if the Redskins' first drive had resulted in a touchdown.
-He shrugged and replied "What?
-The score would have been 73–7."
+He shrugged and replied: "What?
+The score would have been 73–7".

-Baugh's heyday would come during World War II.
+Baugh's heyday came during World War II.
 In 1942, Baugh and the Redskins won the East Conference with a 10–1 record.
-During the same season the Bears went 11–0 and outscored their opponents 376–84.
 In the 1942 Championship game, Baugh threw a touchdown pass and kept the Bears in their own territory with some strong punts, including an 85-yard quick kick, and Washington won 14–6.

-Baugh had what many consider to be the greatest single-season performance by a pro football player during 1943 in which he led the league in pass completions, punting (45.9-yard average) and interceptions (11).
-One of Baugh's more memorable single-game performances during the season was when he threw four touchdown passes and intercepted four passes in a 42–20 victory over Detroit.
+Baugh had what many consider to be the greatest single season performance by a pro football player during 1943 in which he led the league in pass completions, punting (45.9-yard average) and interceptions (11).
+One of Baugh's more memorable single-game performances during the season was when he threw four touchdown passes and intercepted four passes in a 42–20 victory over the Lions.
 He was selected as an All-Pro tailback that year.
 The Redskins again made it to the championship game, but lost to the Bears 41–21.
 During the game, Baugh suffered a concussion while tackling Bears quarterback Sid Luckman and had to leave.